sagarM1729/Redemption/DB.md

 - **No Concurrent Access**: Multiple users can't work simultaneously without conflicts
 - **No Backup/Recovery**: Manual backups, difficult to restore

-DBMS solves all this with centralized control, ACID transactions, security layers, and concurrent access management.[^3][^1]
+DBMS solves all this with centralized control, ACID transactions, security layers, and concurrent access management.

 ***